MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-admin-troubleshooting-integration.md

 Financial dimensions aren’t currently in Common Data Service and as a result aren’t part of the default template.
 This entity is planned, but currently no release timeline is available.

 For data that resides in Finance but does not exist in Talent, link the two systems together by using **Configure Links** in Talent.
-For more information about how to configure links between Talent and Finance, see [What's new or changed in Dynamics 365 Talent - Core HR (October 31, 2018))](whats-new-talent-october-31.md).

 ![Map financial dimensions](media/MapFinancialDimensions.png)

 ## Sometimes when I import employees, they go into inactive workers in Finance.
 Why?

-You may get this error if employees don’t have an active employment detail record in Talent.
+You may get this error if employees don’t have an active employment detail record in Human Resources.
 To resolve this, go to **Personnel Management \> Employees \> Employment History \> Date Manager**, and verify that there is an active employment detail record.

 ## If I select to map only a subset of fields, will changes made to non-mapped fields trigger a sync?